• Skip to primary navigation

 Home invasion burglary is a second-degree felony punishable upon conviction by up to fifteen years and a fine of up to $10,000.
 Burglary of an occupied vehicle or building, of an emergency vehicle, or burglary to commit theft of a controlled substance is also a second-degree felony.

-Tampa criminal justice attorney Patrick B. Courtney has over 24 years of legal experience, and he’s effectively represented scores of burglary defendants.
+Our Tampa burglary defense lawyer, Patrick B. Courtney, has over 24 years of legal experience, and he’s effectively represented scores of burglary defendants.
 He’s a former prosecutor who knows how burglary cases are handled by the state.

-Pat Courtney knows how to protect a client’s rights and how to win justice for defendants who are accused of burglary.
-He represents clients in Hillsborough, Pasco, Polk, Pinellas, Manatee, and Sarasota counties.
-Learn more – call (813) 967-2000 or use the contact form on this website.
+Pat Courtney knows how to protect a client’s rights and how to win justice for defendants who are accused of burglary or other theft crimes.
+Our criminal defense attorney serves clients throughout the Tampa Bay area, including:

 Free In -Depth